thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/chirpstack.md

 <br>
 **3. Downlink data converter**.

 At the step of adding a downlink converter, you can also select a previously created or create a new downlink converter.
-But for now, leave the "**Downlink data converter**" field empty.
-Click "**Skip**";
+But for now, leave the "Downlink data converter" field empty.
+Click "Skip";

 ![image](/images/user-guide/integrations/chirpstack/chirpstack-integration-setup-3-pe.png)